cons0le7/Anon-Wallet/README.md

 # Anon-Wallet
 - A Bitcoin wallet generator with AES-256 encryption.
-- Compatible with desktop linux, Termux for android and iSH for iOS.
+- Compatible with desktop Linux, Termux for android and iSH for iOS.
 - Can generate, save & load multiple wallets.
 - Can be used as a cold storage wallet.
 - Can check balance and send Bitcoin using BlockCypher token.